Blackwulf: Fictional character biography

-Blackwulf returned to the mansion with the Underground Legion, and Sparrow started another fight with him, still holding him responsible for Pelops' death.
-Blackwulf had an opportunity to kill her with his Black Legacy, and she welcomed it.
-Blackwulf then decided to stand down, revolted by her lack of emotion.
-He told her how Pelops' last words had been that he loved her—but Lucian didn't think she deserved such love.
-He then left the Underground Legion.
+Blackwulf returns to the mansion with the Underground Legion, and Sparrow starts another fight with him, still holding him responsible for Pelops' death.
+Blackwulf has an opportunity to kill her with his Black Legacy, which she welcomes.
+Blackwulf decides to stand down, revolted by her lack of emotion.
+He tells Sparrow how Pelops' last words had been that he loved her—but Lucian did not think she deserved such love.
+In response, Blackwulf leaves the Underground Legion.